Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Dispite being signed by Xenos' team he is still sidelined

 Max fights Airiona outside of cyberspace Xeno/Airiona tells Max if he can beat her he can join/fight in the next match

+- While testing/training Max minia/Airiona holds  back and/or aids while against Max

+  minia/Airiona: I...
+I dont want to hurt...

+  Max(steps in front): I mean it's only practice

+  Only only?
+You think that's what is going to be going through the heads of our opponents in our next Match.
+He is giving his all.
+Trying to improve

+  Minia/airiona says something in anger in reference to Cyvolters/Eclipse/Cytek being built on cooperation

+  Max: No he's right.
+If I can't figure out a way to bet you on my own I shouldn't be out there.
+You said so your self

 ### 5. Crossing The Threshold
 Episodes: 9, 10, 11, 12